aminthedream/aminthedream.github.io/content/_index.md

       title: 'Research'
       subtitle: ''
       text: |-
         Throughout my research career, I have taken on diverse roles where I have led computational analyses of complex next-generation sequencing data, including types such as RNA-Seq, ChIP-Seq, CUT&RUN, ATAC-Seq, and Hi-C at both single-cell and bulk resolutions.
-I specialize in developing and benchmarking bioinformatics pipelines to process large-scale datasets and implementing reproducible workflows for integrating multi-omics data from various cancer research projects, such as ovarian and colorectal cancers.
+I specialize in developing and benchmarking bioinformatics pipelines to process large-scale datasets and implementing reproducible workflows for integrating multi-omics data from various research studies.
 My goal is to contribute significantly to advancements in the field.
     design:
-      columns: '1'
+      columns: '12'  # Bootstrap-style 12-column grid

   - block: collection
     content:
       title: Recent Publications